danieljprice/splash/docs/settings.rst

-To plot dark matter particles (e.g. for the gadget read) the particle type corresponding to dark matter particles must be turned on via the “turn on/off particles by type” option in the o) submenu.
+To plot dark matter particles (e.g. for the gadget read) the particle type corresponding to dark matter particles must be turned on via the “turn on/off particles by type” option in :ref:`sec:opts`.
 Turning this option on means that dark matter particles will appear on particle plots.